artobinvelez/Real_Tech_Influence/README.md

 # Real_Tech_Influence
-Influences of tech HQs on adjacent real estate prices
+Visualizing the influence (or lack thereof) that the introduction of anticipated tech HQs have on adjacent real estate prices in Chicago.